icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 3. Choose "Tomcat v6.0 Server".
 If you are missing tomcat server.
 You can find a .zip file inside the ProjectTemplate.
 Just extract the content under C:/ for example.
 Then locate it in the wizard..
 4. You may locate the Runtime Environments from: Window -> Preferences -> Server -> Runtime Environments
 5. Make sure the demo.oeplatform.org project is added to the TomCat Server
-6. Also make sure that you have the mysql-connector placed in your apache server.
-In the ProjectTemplate, locate the mysql-connector-java-5.1.5-bin.jar and copy it to your Apache directory.
+6. Also make sure that you have the mysql-connector placed in your Apache server.
+In the ProjectTemplate locate the mysql-connector-java-5.1.5-bin.jar and copy it to your Apache in the bin-directory.

 ### The database